mistupv/csp_tracker/README.md

 	$ mv bin_macos/* .

-After this two steps, CSP-Tracker is ready to be used.
+After this simple two steps, CSP-Tracker is ready to be used.

 Using CSP-Tracker
 -------------